RM550/Learn-Python-with-Reyan/01_python_fundamental/08_literals/readme.md

 # Python Literals 📜🎉

-Python literals wo values hoti hain jo directly code mein likhi jaati hain.
-Ye values different types ki hoti hain jaise numbers, strings, booleans, etc. 💥✨
+Python literals are values that are directly written in the code.
+These values are of different types such as numbers, strings, booleans, etc. 💥✨

 ## Types of Python Literals 🧾🔍

-Python mein following types ke literals hain: 🌟
+Python has the following types of literals: 🌟

 1. **String Literals** 📝💬
 2. **Numeric Literals** 🔢💡